-- There's also the matter of more and more gratuitous sexualization of Samus as the series has gone on.
+- Samus' more and more gratuitous sexualization of as the series has gone on.
 The series has always rewarded good gameplay with Samus out of her armor and in skimply clothing, but in the earlier games it was much more about the Tomato Surprise than Fanservice and most players wouldn't even see it because it required a very good performance.
-Ever since Metroid Zero Mission introduced a skintight undersuit for her, however, suitless Samus has become just a thing that happens because fanservice, at times in contexts some fans consider inappropriate and/or degrading.
+Ever since Metroid: Zero Mission introduced a skintight undersuit for her, however, suitless Samus has become just a thing that happens for fanservice, at times in contexts some fans consider inappropriate and/or degrading.

 - While the aforementioned Resident Evil and Mega Man are already good examples of this, Capcom, their developer/publisher, as a whole has become reviled over the years.
 Yet, many of the bad practices seen now in the company have been a part of Capcom since the beginning.
 Capcom Sequel Stagnation, for example, along with some questionable business decisions that have been a part of the company long before their current situation, had been glossed over by most gamers and Capcom fans for quite some time before then, even though they were in some ways worse than they are today.

-- Mario Kart, being the respectable, long-running franchise it is, of course has some skeletons in its closet.
-The Spiny Blue Shell that debuted in Mario Kart 64 and Mario Kart Super Circuit was actually a quite honest and balanced weapon in those two games, since it worked like a blue shell that hit every other racer in front of the one who threw it; however, in Mario Kart: Double Dash!!, the item was given an overhaul, where it was given wings, thus only hitting whoever is leading the race, and the possibility to explode, which means a damage that takes longer to recover.
+- The Spiny Blue Shell that debuted in Mario Kart 64 and Mario Kart: Super Circuit was a quite honest and balanced weapon in those two games, since it worked like a blue shell that hit every other racer in front of the one who threw it; however, in Mario Kart: Double Dash!!, the item was given an overhaul, where it was given wings, thus only hitting whoever is leading the race, and the possibility to explode, which means a damage that takes longer to recover.
 While normal damage (i.e. being hit by a normal shell) only takes two seconds or so to recover, an explosion flat-out stops the kart, and it takes roughly five to ten seconds to gain speed once again.
-The fact it explodes on contact, alongside the fact that it only hits the leader (although the explosion can hit nearby racers), means the only kart getting any benefits whatsoever is the one in second place, which often happens — unsurprisingly — to surpass the one at the head of the race.
-This "feature", already problematic when playing MK:DD!! in single player, was even more frustrating in the DS sequel, Mario Kart DS, and outright plagued single player races in Mario Kart Wii, where getting hit by a Spiny Blue Shell inches before the race ended was so common, that unlocking characters and/or karts requiring Golden Cups at 150cc difficulty was nearly impossible.
-Thankfully, the Nintendo 3DS outing of the series, Mario Kart 7, while still having the Blue Shell explode upon hitting the first-place driver, also stripped it of its wings, thus reverting it to its pre-Double Dash! form: now the shell hits everyone else in the processnote .
+Exploding on contact, alongside it only hitting the leader (although the explosion can hit nearby racers), means the only kart getting any benefits whatsoever is the one in second place, which often happens — unsurprisingly — to surpass the one at the head of the race.
+This 'feature', already problematic when playing MK:DD!! in single player, was even more frustrating in Mario Kart DS, and outright plagued single player races in Mario Kart Wii, where getting hit by a Spiny Blue Shell inches before the race ended was so common, that unlocking characters and/or karts requiring Golden Cups at 150cc difficulty was nearly impossible.
+Thankfully Mario Kart 7, while still having the Blue Shell explode upon hitting the first-place driver, also stripped it of its wings, thus reverting it to its pre-Double Dash! form: now the shell hits everyone else in the processnote .

-- The franchise also dipped in and out of this trope with two of the games.
-Mario Kart: Double Dash!!, aside from changing how the Spiny Shell worked, introduced a new gimmick that forced players to use 2 characters at once (one for driving and one for using items).
+- Mario Kart: Double Dash!!, aside from changing how the Spiny Shell worked, introduced a new gimmick that forced players to use 2 characters at once (one for driving and one for using items).
 This wasn't bad in single player since you did everything at once, but if you had to play with a friend, you really needed to communicate and have good timing in order to race properly.
 The introduction of 2 players per kart also meant the amount of items in play was doubled, leading to item spam in the whole race and increasing the chances of getting an item that screws everyone else over.
 Mario Kart Wii amplified the problem with items by introducing more items that can either screw everyone over or screw one person over if he/she can't shake the item off.
 On top of this, the game had 12 players in a race instead of the standard 8, which meant more items popping up and causing chaos.
 The game also introduced bikes, which became everyone's favorite thing to use because abusing the wheelie mechanic made bikes go faster than karts, regardless of stats.
 It wasn't until Mario Kart 7 that Nintendo balanced things again and got rid of mechanics that did not work.

-- BioWare romance plots back then had been rather subdued, some romantic requirements having different requirements to set off a relationship (especially in Baldur's Gate where playing nice is a good way to have your advances rejected by your prospective love interests).
+- Romance plots originally were rather subdued, some romantic requirements having different requirements to set off a relationship (especially in Baldur's Gate where playing nice is a good way to have your advances rejected by your prospective love interests).
 By Dragon Age II certain party members had little or no role in the story beyond their romance, which caused the game to suffer.

 - As pointed out on 1d4chan, the first two Mass Effect games, while still extremely good, had quite a few omens of the problems that arose in Mass Effect 3; powers being made redundant, story vital characters and events being left to DLC, a drop in character development, EA butting in where they don't belong, and a decrease in making vital choices.
 All of these things were present over the first two games but were either barely noticeable or well controlled.
 The third game was merely the point where these issues really started impacting the quality of the game.

-- ( They point out that this applies to Dragon Age as well only to a much sharper degree; every base breaking aspect of the second game was present in Origins.
-There was pointless DLC, divisive or unlikeable characters, and the first expansion pack "Awakening" was visibly rushed and had loads of gamebreaking bugs.
+- They also point out that this applies to Dragon Age, as well, only to a much sharper degree; every base breaking aspect of the second game was present in Origins.
+There was pointless DLC, divisive or unlikeable characters, and the first expansion pack Awakening was visibly rushed and had loads of gamebreaking bugs.
 Thing is, there it was all kept in check and plenty of work was put into Origins to ensure it came out good.
 Dragon Age II was every problem with Origins made blatant due to EA forcing Bioware to bum rush the game out.
-As good as Bioware is, a game of the same quality level of Dragon Age Origins being completed in less than a year just wasn't going to happen.
+As good as Bioware is, a game of the same quality level of Dragon Age: Origins being completed in less than a year just wasn't going to happen.